dbaber/TicTacToe/design/API.md

 Host: localhost:5000
 Content-Type: application/json
 {
-    "player_name": "Ben",
+    "player2_name": "Ben",
-    "auth_code": "SOME_RANDOM_STRING"
+    "game_auth_code": "dbd2da0f-e6de-47a5-ac57-c198b13913cf"
 }
 ```

 When a player successfully joins a game the game is then set to `running` status and the joining player is assigned
-whichever marker is available and either gets to go first or second depending upon what the creating player chose.
+whichever marker is available and either gets to go first or second depending upon what the creating player (player1)
+chose.
+Once the game is joined we generate a new game authorization code to be used in the next operation/update of the
+game state.

 **Example Response** - Successful game join
 ```